ministryofjustice/prison-visits-2/README.md

 are exactly those given in that section.
 For all other days, the available slots are determined by the recurring weekly pattern.

+Each prison belongs to an estate.

+#### `Estate`

+An estate groups prisons that share common characteristics but otherwise handle booking separately.
+This might be separate wings with different visiting hours, or the main and high-security parts of a prison that are handled by different booking teams.

 #### `Visit`

 This is the main table in the application, and contains the essential data for